 Well, here’s the thing.
 You can hate Tarantino all you want.
 Call him a punk, a hack, a one trick pony, a jerk, a creep, whatever you want.
 Take a picture of his face, throw darts at it and draw a mustache on it.
 But no matter what you think of Tarantino, Pulp Fiction was the single most influential movie of the 1990s next to Silence of the Lambs.
 When that movie became a smash, filmmakers were chomping at the bit to do a hip crime comedy in the same vein.
-Even longtime directors like Barry Sonnenfeld rushed to produce a Pulp Fiction of their own.
+Even established directors like Barry Sonnenfeld rushed to produce a Pulp Fiction of their own (Get Shorty).

 The reason why it doesn’t work is that the Coens didn’t get Tarantino.
 They saw the dark humor of Pulp Fiction and thought, “Let’s make Fargo mean-spirited.”
 They saw Tarantino making the audiences root for the criminals and said, “Let’s not only make our audiences identify with these evil kidnappers but identify with their depravity, too.”
 They saw shocking violence and thought, “Let’s make the violence sadistic.”
 In a nutshell, they made the type of mean, nasty, sadistic movie that everyone always falsely accuses of Tarantino of making.